MalteJ/cla-bot/README.md

 }
 ~~~

-You can supply a webhook which has a querysting that is invoked for each committer:
+You can supply a webhook which has a querystring that is invoked for each committer:

 ~~~json
 {